 12 Tips for Camping in Spiti Valley & Kinnaur

 Let us see some tips for camping in Kinnaur & Spiti Valley that will help you get the answers to many questions you might have and knowing them may help you be out of trouble while putting up your camps in Spiti & Kinnaur Valley.

 1. Where can I go camping in Spiti Valley?

 The first and foremost concern is where should I camp in Spiti Valley?

-Well, you can pitch your own tents or camps almost anywhere in Spiti Valley.
-But I will suggest that you pitch them at a place where there are some dhabha tents put up by locals or where other camping guys pitch theirs or somewhere near some local house in the village or in their garden/lawn.
+Well, you can pitch your tents or camps almost anywhere in Spiti Valley.
+But I will suggest that you pitch them at a place where there are some dhabha tents put up by locals or where other camping guys pitch theirs or somewhere near some local house in the village or their garden/lawn.

 Camping at such locations will give you an immense sense of security too from loneliness (especially when you are a newbie) as well as wild animals, especially when you are camping in Spiti Valley.